Martin Shaw: Television

 He played Cecil Rhodes in Rhodes, an eight-part serial that aired in 1996 and was filmed on location in South Africa.
 Shaw's younger son, Joe, took early leave of his drama school course to play the part of the youthful Rhodes.

-Another television acting credit includes the role of Dr Robert Kingston in Always and Everyone (1999–2002), a British accident and emergency medical series, played alongside Niamh Cusack.
+Another television acting credit includes the role of Mr (later Prof) Robert Kingsford in Always and Everyone (1999–2002), a British accident and emergency medical series, played alongside Niamh Cusack.

 In 2001, he took the title role in the BBC drama Judge John Deed.
 The character gave an editorial voice to the television writer and producer G.F.
 Newman's ideas about lifestyle choices such as vegetarianism and alternative medicine as well as issues of social justice.
 One episode about the safety of the MMR vaccine was banned.

 Between seasons of Judge John Deed, Shaw took the role of poetic bespectacled forensic detective Adam Dalgliesh in P.D.
 James's Death in Holy Orders in 2003 and The Murder Room in 2005.
 After the sixth season of Judge John Deed had been filmed, Shaw appeared in the series Apparitions, broadcast by the BBC in 2008.
 This was Shaw's first project as executive director.

-From 2007 until 2017 he played the title role in the BBC TV series Inspector George Gently alongside co-star Lee Ingleby.
+From 2007 until 2017 he played the title role in the BBC TV series Inspector George Gently.

 On 9 May 2015 Shaw recited "For the Fallen" at VE Day 70: A Party to Remember in Horse Guards Parade, London which was broadcast on BBC 1.

 In 2021 he played the role of Dennis Stephenson, leader of a fictitious religious cult called the Barum Brethren, in the BritBox original series The Long Call.
 The series premiered in autumn 2021, and is based on the Ann Cleeves bestselling novel.

 Film

-Although Shaw is not classified as a film actor he has had several roles over the years.
-His first film role was an Irish communist in a 1967 television adaptation of the novel, Love on the Dole.
+Shaw's first film role was as an Irish communist in a 1967 television adaptation of the novel, Love on the Dole.
 Better known is his 1971 role of Banquo in Roman Polanski's Macbeth.
 He has also been seen as an undercover Second World War operative in the 1975 production Operation Daybreak; a singing and dancing futuristic magician "Zax" in Facelift; the role of Rachid in the 1973 film The Golden Voyage of Sinbad, and a wanted villain leading a life on the run in a circus troupe in Ladder of Swords (1989).